CRB Index

 This chart I found somewhere on Barry Rithholtz’s website.
 I have no idea how accurate it is.
 Obviously the CRB (Reuters Jefferies) index has not been in existence for all this time so most of this chart must be reconstructed.
 Whatever, the main point is that it is possible to put a 5-wave EW count on this chart, starting in 1897 and ending in 2008, 110 years roughly speaking.

-The hundred plus years before that where clearly characterized by a world economy that fluctuated between inflation and deflation but otherwise was pretty well flat as far as the eye could see.
+The hundred plus years before that where clearly characterized by a world economy that fluctuated between inflation and deflation but otherwise was pretty well as far as the eye could see.
 Intuitively it is clear that this index is a function of both inflation/deflation and productivity.
 With inflation rising this index should rise, alternatively productivity gains should be reflected by a dropping index.
 Apart from that supply shocks (new finds) and or extrinsic demand shifts (as with China over the last 5 to 10 years in the context of metals) can have a significant impact on individual or groups of commodities but using the index should dampen those effects.
-No farmer has ever woken up in the morning to find an extra hundred head of cattle in his fields.
+No farmer has ever woken up in the morning to find extra hundred head of cattle in his fields.

 Unlike other “values”, commodities are usually stored in warehouses or they are in transit.
 In either case there are warehouse receipts and or drafts drawn on buyers and accepted by their banks under letters of credit.
 These trade bills constitute the nearest thing to money so it is not surprising that the Fed. was created ( starting in 1910) to facilitate the discounting of these bills, that is create money based on commodities.
 It probable is not a coincidence that the CRB index shoots up precisely at the time the Fed. was created.
 Back in the eighties the Fed. was obsessed with the money supply, M1 , M2, M of zero velocity etc. and then they started to concentrate on capacity utilization, and later on the CRB index as it existed then.
 All of these are either money or a proxy for money.